-Cove St Stairway featuring, The Pest – 1922
+Cove St Stairway featured in, The Pest – 1922

 The Music Box Steps were named after the 1932 Academy Award winning comedy short talkie, The Music Box, in which Laurel and Hardy had a little trouble hauling an upright piano (AKA music box) up the steps.
 This is was NOT the first movie to use this stairway, being preceded by at least two other silent films we know of: Ice Cold Cocos from 1926, and Hats Off from 1927.
 The above photo is a composite of all three films compared to the modern stairway in 2012.
 The latter two films have children, where the original gag was repeated in the later films.
 The 1926 silent film, Ice Cold Cocos has ice and then the ice box itself carried up the stairway, and the 1941 Three Stooges film – An Ache in Every Stake, had the same type of gag but on the Edendale Stairway!
 Similarly, the 1927 silent film, Hats Off had a washing machine carried up the stairway, and the 1945 film – It’s Your Move, had the same gag but on the Descanso Stairway!
 The two later films will be covered in separate entries below.
-Here now are the three films using the Music Box Steps, in chronological order.
+Here now are the three films using the Music Box Steps for gags, in chronological order, preceded by the 1925 silent film, Isn’t Life Terrible, that shows the stairway at the 6:14 in the film, as a visual joke about a salesman having a difficult route to walk, but the does not use the stairway in a physical gag like the other three films.
 Note that the original Hats Off film was lost, so what you will see is a reconstruction using still frames, publicity photos, and surviving clips from the film.

-Edendale Steps featuring, An Ache in Every Stake – 1941
+Edendale Steps — An Ache in Every Stake – 1941

-Marathon St Stairway featuring, LA Story – 1991
+Marathon St Stairway featured in, LA Story – 1991

 Steve Martin takes a rather unique and very LA-ish kind of shortcut on his work commute by way of the marathon Street stairway as you can see in this 2 minute excerpt from the 1991 movie, LA Story.
 The bumpy ride down the stairway starts at 1:43 in the video.